Oluwatobiloba-The-Analyst/electronics-sales-performance-analysis/README.md

 - Identify high-performing and underperforming products, manufacturers, and countries.
 - Assess the effectiveness of promotional campaigns on revenue and profitability.
 - Explore monthly profit trends.
-- Provide actionable recommendations for improving revenue, and optimizing inventory, marketing, and pricing strategies.
+- Provide actionable recommendations to improve revenue and optimize inventory, marketing, and pricing strategies.

 ---